Art Agencies & Cultural Centers

 The Rose Music Center at The Heights is a 4,200-seat fully covered outdoor amphitheater.
 It is located in The Heights development–a destination retail, dining, and entertainment district located conveniently off of I-70 in Huber Heights, Ohio.
 The Center is owned by The City of Huber Heights and managed by MEMI–Music & Event Management Inc.

 Rosewood Arts Centre welcomes thousands of attendees from the Dayton Region to experience hands-on activities in the visual and performing arts and humanities.
 Rosewood offers hundreds of classes, exhibitions, performances, lectures, workshops, and special events, as well as specialized facilities for artists to pursue their own practice in ceramics, photography, glass, metals, and more.
 CitySites Public Art, Rosewood Gallery, Art on the Commons Festival, and the Kettering Arts Council are a part of Rosewood.

 Springfield • 937-324-2712

 The Springfield Arts Council’s mission is to build a better community by sharing the performing arts with all citizens of Springfield, Clark County, and the region.
-The Council presents the annual admission-free Summer Arts Festival and Broadway and national touring attractions in its Broadway and Beyond Series.
-SAC’s educational outreach efforts include providing performing artists to area schools through Arts in the Classroom and enabling mentoring and performance opportunities to young people through the Youth Arts Ambassadors.
+The Council presents the annual admission-free Summer Arts Festival and national touring attractions in its Showtime Series.
+SAC’s educational outreach efforts include providing performing artists to area schools through Arts in the Classroom and enabling mentoring and performance opportunities to young people through the Youth Arts Ambassadors program.